-Note: If saw chain moves adjust carburetor according to Carburetor Adjustment instructions in this manual, or see your dealer.

-1. After engine starts, allow it to return to idle and warm up before using.
+- Note: If saw chain moves adjust carburetor according to "Carburetor Adjustment" instructions in this manual, or see your dealer. - 1.
+After engine starts, allow it to return to idle and warm up before using.

-- 2. Move chain brake lever (A) fully rearward to unlock chain brake. - Squeeze throttle trigger lock and throttle trigger gradually to increase engine speed. - 4.
-The chain starts running when the engine reaches approximately 4,000 RPM. - 5.
+- Move chain brake lever fully REARWARD to UNLOCK chain brake. - 3.
+Squeeze throttle trigger gradually and increase engine speed. - The chain starts running when the engine reaches clutch engagement speed (see technical data page). - 5.
 Confirm proper acceleration and lubrication of chain and bar. - 6.
 Do not run the engine at high speed unnecessarily. - Be sure that saw chain stops moving when throttle trigger is released.